 Timeline

 I hope to complete and defend the dissertation by the end of the 2017–2018 academic year, with the possibility of extending the timeline to a second year.
 Meeting this goal requires following a rigorous timeline, laid out below.
+Whew!
+That would indeed by amazing.